African Food and Art

 Serve hot as a main course, with rice or bread on the side.

-Note: You can also cook the marinated goat meat on a grill or in a grill pan instead of baking it in the oven.
+Note: You can also cook the marinated goat meat on a grill or pan instead of baking it in the oven.

 Goat meat is a lean and flavorful meat that is popular in many cultures around the world.

-Goat meat is a lean and flavorful meat that is consumed in many parts of the world.
-Goat meat has a stronger and more distinctive flavor than lamb and mutton.
-Goat meat has a distinctive flavor that can vary depending on the age of the goat and the specific cut of meat.
+Goat meat is a lean and flavorful meat consumed in many parts of the world.
+It has a stronger and more distinctive flavor than lamb and mutton, and it can vary depending on the age of the goat and the specific cut of meat.
 Goat meat has a strong, earthy flavor.
-It is often described as being similar to lamb but with a slightly richer and more pronounced flavor.
+It is often described as similar to lamb but with a slightly richer and more pronounced flavor.

 Goat meat on the grill